kevinpruvost/kevinpruvost_epitech/CPE_2018/CPE_matchstick_2018/README.md

 Each matchstick they take have to be on the same line.

 So, for this project, the second player is an AI we had to make.
+My AI won 90% of every tests of the Epitech bot.